bcgsc/biobloom/README.md

 The `--ordered` option, other than priotizing the first filters in the list (specified by `-f`), will have an added benefit of speeding up the program by avoiding some evaluations if a match is already found.
 Furthermore, because of this speed up, this option maybe appropriate even in situations where no hierarchy is desired (filters must be unrelated in this case).

 In biobloomcategorizer set a min hit threshold (`-m`) >0.
 This will use a faster rescreening categorization algorithm that uses jumping k-mer tiles to prescreen reads.
 This will decrease sensitivity but will increase speed.
 Large values will further decrease sensitivity.

-Finally if speed is still an issue, using the min hit threshold only (`-o`) option will use only this screening method and not use the standard sliding tiles algorithm at all.
-This will greatly increase speed at the expense of sensitivity and specificity.
-This may be appropriate if your reads are long (>150bp), paired and have minimal read errors.
-If this method is used, it is recommended that you use an `-m` of at least 2 or 3.